Introduction to The Giver

 These examples show images of feelings, sight, movement, and color.

-- Irony: The novel shows examples of irony such as;
+- Irony: The examples of irony are given in below sentences,

 These sentences show the irony in the word joke that people used to cut at the committee e members.